No-Bake Sourdough Discard Chocolate Oatmeal Cookies

 Ingredients

-• Salt: Balances the sweetness and deepens the chocolate taste.
+• Salt – Balances the sweetness and enhances the overall chocolate flavor throughout the finished cookie.

 Variations & Add-Ins